 The clinic will train lawyers to defend religious freedom by pursuing claims in trial courts as well as appeals up to and including the Supreme Court.

-Initiative files amicus brief in Supreme Court school choice case
+RLI files amicus brief in Supreme Court school choice case Carson v.
+Makin

 The brief represents elementary and secondary schools from Islamic, Jewish, and Catholic faith backgrounds.